chen-yuan-zhang/Goal-Recognition-with-Timing-Information/README.md

 # Goal-Recognition-with-Timing-Information
-Experiment code in "Goal Recognition with Timing Information"
+Supplementary Material and Code in "Goal Recognition with Timing Information"